nharika14/meteorite-landing-analysis/README.md

 ![](README_files/figure-gfm/unnamed-chunk-9-1.png)<!-- -->

-**Explanation.** Iron meteorites are tough and easy to notice, so they could make earlier decades look heavier.
+Iron meteorites are tough and easy to notice, so they could make earlier decades look heavier.
 When we remove irons, the downward trend still holds.
 That means the smaller typical size in later decades comes from finding more small stones, not only from a few famous heavy irons.

 ------------------------------------------------------------------------